gummikana/NoMoreMoney/rules.md

 2. Banker Auction
 -----------------

-Bidding starts with the player who was the banker in the previous turn.
+Bidding starts with the player to the left of the Banker.
 Clockwise around the table, each player states the amount of money they are willing pay to be the banker.
 The next player can either raise the amount or leave the auction.
 This continues until one player has won the auction.
-That player then pays their bid to the Printing Press and takes the Banker card, placing it in front of their screen so it is visible to all players.
+That player then pays their bid to the Printing Press and takes the Banker card, placing it in front of their screen so it is visible to all players indicating that they're the banker for this round.

+If no player is willing to pay anything to be the Banker, the banker is moved left to the next player and they become the banker for this round.

 3. Loan Payment
 ---------------